Beesy

 This is the part of the business that the brochures still get wrong.
 The brochures, and most of the new hotels.

-For roughly a decade, the working hypothesis of luxury hospitality has been that the very rich want spectacle: rooftop pools, marble suites, branded mattresses, a tasting menu engineered for Instagram.
+For roughly a decade, the working hypothesis of hospitality has been that those who travel deliberately want spectacle: rooftop pools, marble suites, branded mattresses, a tasting menu engineered for Instagram.
 The hypothesis was correct, briefly, while the audience was still aspirational.
 It is no longer the audience.

 The people now spending fifty to five hundred thousand dollars on a single trip are not aspirational.
 They have, in the language of family offices, graduated.
 What they want, in private and in nearly every conversation I have had this year, is something the industry has trouble pricing: discretion, fluency, and a host who already knows.